dolphindb/Tutorials_EN/python_api.md

 #### 2.2.1 Create a partitioned database

 After we create a partitioned database, we cannot modify its partitioning scheme.
 To make sure the examples below do not use a pre-defined database "valuedb", check if it exists.
-If it exists, drop it.
+If it exists, delete it.

 ```
 if s.existsDatabase(WORK_DIR+"/valuedb"):
     s.dropDatabase(WORK_DIR+"/valuedb")
 ```

-Now create a value-based partitioned database "valuedb" with a session method **database**.
+Now create a value-based partitioned database "valuedb" with a session method `database`.
 As "example.csv" only has data for 3 stocks, we use a VALUE partition with stock ticker as the partitioning column.
-The parameter **partitions** indicates the partition scheme.
+The parameter "partitions" indicates the partition scheme.

 ```
 # 'db' indicates the database handle name on the DolphinDB server.